DIGESTIVE SYSTEM AND FUNCTIONS At the end of this article, students should be able to:

 II.
 The sundew leaf has long hairs which carry digestive glands.

 III.
-Insects on landing on these hairs causes other hairs to curl over the insect and cover it.
+Insects on landing on these hairs cause other hairs to curl over the insect and cover it.

 IV.
 The sundew is capable of secreting a fluid rich in enzymes to digest the insect externally.

-V. The protein so synthesized is easily absorbed by the carnivorous plant into its body.
+V. The protein synthesized is easily absorbed by the carnivorous plant into its body.

 Organisms exhibit different feeding habits.